awsdocs/aws-sam-developer-guide/doc_source/serverless-example-ddb.md

 ## Before You Begin<a name="gs-ex2-prereq"></a>

-Make sure that you've completed the required setup in the [Quick Start](serverless-quick-start.md)\.
-See the [Before You Begin](serverless-quick-start.md#gs-ex1-prereq) section of the Quick Start\.
+Make sure that you've completed the required setup in the [Installing the AWS SAM CLI](serverless-sam-cli-install.md)\.

 ## Step 1: Initialize the Application<a name="gs-ex2-setup-local-app"></a>